 Historic Nike Missile Site HM-69

 Tours are daily at 2 PM, December through March.
-This is a ranger-led tour takes about 90 minutes.
-They staff the facility with volunteers, most of whom they stationed here during the Cuban missile crisis.
+This ranger-led tour takes about 90 minutes.
+They staffed the facility with volunteers, most of whom they stationed here during the Cuban missile crisis.
 The volunteers tell their stories and help with maintaining the site.
 The men stationed here faced appalling conditions, considering the heat and mosquitoes.

 Take a Tour of the Missile Site

-The tour meets at the Daniel Beard buildings before traveling to the missile site.
+This tour meets at the Daniel Beard buildings before traveling to the missile site.
 The only way to see the actual missile site is to take the ranger-led tour.
 The highlight of the ranger-led tour is the missile assembly building that holds the missiles, including a restored Nike missile!
 This restored 1960 Nike Hercules Missile was just one of four.
-No missiles were ever fired from the base.
+The base never fired any missiles.
 There are three hangar buildings and bunkers at the site.
 The building contains missile equipment and electronic parts the Army used.

 Exploring the Scenic Hiking Trails Along the Road to Flamingo